README.md

 English | 简体中文

-In short, vite-plugin-electron-renderer is responsible for polyfilling Electron, Node.js built-in modules.
+In short, vite-plugin-electron-renderer is responsible for polyfilling Electron, Node.js built-in modules and other npm packages for the Renderer process.

 Install